Mohamed Abdallah, MD1, Abdelmohaymin Abdalla, MD1, Noah Wiedel, MD2, Brett Baloun, MD1, Jorge Gilbert, MD1

 1University of South Dakota Sanford School of Medicine, Sioux Falls, SD; 2University of Nebraska Medical Center, Omaha, NE

-Methods: A retrospective study comparing patients ≥75 years, and patients < 75 years who had FMT at Sanford Medical Center, Sioux Falls, SD, between 2013-2018.
+Methods: A retrospective study of 59 patients who underwent FMT for CDI at Sanford Medical Center, Sioux Falls SD, the US between 2013-2018.
 All patients underwent FMT via colonoscopy.
 Antibiotics prior to FMT, donor screening, preparation and delivery of FMT, and post-procedural follow up were based on a standardized protocol in our institution.
-Data on baseline characteristics, co-morbidities, antibiotics-associated with CDI, safety, and success rate of treatment (defined by resolution of symptoms and absence of CDI recurrence at 8 and 52 weeks) were collected
+Data on baseline characteristics, CDI, safety and success rate of FMT (defined by resolution of symptoms and absence of CDI recurrence at 8 and 52 weeks) were collected

 Citation: Mohamed Abdallah, MD; Abdelmohaymin Abdalla, MD; Noah Wiedel, MD; Brett Baloun, MD; Jorge Gilbert, MD.
-P0114 - FECAL MICROBIOTA TRANSPLANTATION FOR RECURRENT CLOSTRIDIOIDES DIFFICILE INFECTION IN PATIENTS ABOVE 75 YEARS OF AGE: A TERTIARY CENTER EXPERIENCE.
-Program No. P0114.
+P0113 - FECAL MICROBIOTA TRANSPLANTATION FOR RECURRENT CLOSTRIDIOIDES DIFFICILE INFECTION: EFFICACY AND PREDICTORS OF SUCCESS.
+Program No. P0113.
 ACG 2019 Annual Scientific Meeting Abstracts.
 San Antonio, Texas: American College of Gastroenterology.